 The certificates are work-based qualifications for those supporting teaching and learning in any type of school: primary (including foundation stage), secondary, special or pupil referral units.
 They have been developed to reflect changes in support staff roles following implementation of workforce reform.
 They cover the role of teaching assistants but have been broadened in scope to include new roles and responsibilities.
 The emphasis is on collecting ‘evidence’ of what you do as part of your normal working day as you provide support to teachers and pupils.
 It also aims to develop and improve your knowledge and skills in classroom support.
-The course consists of four elements that together form the total course: • Work placement/mentor support • Course workshops • Assessment tutorials • Observation from tutor Your school is required to provide a 'mentor' to support you in your studies by helping you source information and providing feedback and advice.
-To complete the Level 2 Certificate, students must achieve a minimum of 30 credits at Level 2.
-To achieve the Level 3 Certificate in Supporting Teaching and Learning in School requires learners to achieve a minimum of 32 credits at Level 3.
-Students are encouraged to complete units of competence in 1 academic year, although you may pay for additional tuition to complete outstanding work if necessary, up to a maximum of 5 years.
+The course consists of four elements that together form the total course: Work placement/mentor support, course workshops, assessment tutorials and observation from your tutor.
 You will find the course invaluable whether you are new to the role or you are an experienced teaching assistant wanting to enhance your skills.
 You may be employed or working as a volunteer and you may have general or specific responsibilities for a particular pupil or group(s) of learners.

 What do I need to join?